zmudovakatka/java-101/README.md

 a dalsia zmena

-zmena v utorok..a znova..a znova
+zmena v utorok..a znova..a znova..4x